-Candidates for the Board of Supervisors.
-In addition to the campaign disclosure (a)requirements imposed by the California Political Reform Act and other provisions of this Chapter, each candidate for the Board of Supervisors who has filed a statement indicating that he or she does not intend to participate in the public financing program under Section 1.142(a) of this Chapter or who has received notice under Section 1.142 that the candidate is ineligible to receive public funds under this Chapter shall, no later than the deadline for filing nomination papers, file a statement with the Ethics Commission indicating whether the nonparticipating candidate has received contributions, made expenditures or has funds in his or her campaign trust account that in the aggregate equal or exceed \$5,000.
-If the nonparticipating candidate first reaches or exceeds the \$5,000 threshold after the deadline for filing nomination papers, or receives notice of ineligibility to receive public funds after that date, the nonparticipating candidate shall, within 24 hours of reaching or exceeding the threshold or receiving notice of ineligibility, file a statement indicating this fact with the Ethics Commission.
-The supplemental reports are not required if no candidate in a race seeks public financing or if the Executive Director of the Ethics Commission has determined that at least two candidates in a race have received contributions or have funds in their campaign trust account that equal or exceed \$5,000.
+In addition to the campaign disclosure requirements imposed by the California Political Reform Act and other provisions of this Chapter, each candidate for the Board of Supervisors who has filed a statement indicating that he or she does not intend to participate in the public financing program under Section 1.142(a) of this Chapter or who has received notice under Section 1.142 that the candidate is ineligible to receive public funds under this Chapter shall, no later than the deadline for filing nomination papers, file a statement with the Ethics Commission indicating whether the nonparticipating candidate has received contributions, made expenditures or has funds in his or her campaign trust account that in the aggregate equal or exceed \$5,000.00.
+If the nonparticipating eandidate first reaches or exceeds the \$5,000.00 threshold after the deadline for filing nomination papers, or receives notice of ineligibility to receive public funds after that date, the nonparticipating candidate shall, within 24 hours of reaching or exceeding the threshold or receiving notice of ineligibility, file a statement indicating this fact with the Ethics Commission.
+The supplemental reports are not required if no candidate in a race seeks public financing or if the Executive Director of the Ethics Commission has determined that at least two candidates in a race have received contributions or have funds in their campaign trust account that equal or exceed \$5,000.00.

-(b) Candidates for Mayor.
+(b) CANDIDATES ELECTIONS FOR MAYOR.

-(1) In addition to the campaign disclosure requirements imposed by the California Political Reform Act and other provisions of this Chapter, each candidate for Mayor shall file a statement with the Ethics Commission indicating when the candidate has received contributions, made expenditures or has funds in his or her Campaign Contribution Trust Account that in the aggregate equal or exceed \$50,000 within 24 hours of reaching or exceeding that amount.
+(1) In addition to the campaign disclosure requirements imposed by the California Political Reform Act and other provisions of this Chapter, each candidate for Mayor shall file a statement with the Ethics Commission indicating when the candidate has received contributions, made expenditures or has funds in his or her Campaign Contribution Trust Account that in the aggregate equal or exceed \$50,000.00 within 24 hours of reaching or exceeding that amount.

-(2) In addition to the supplemental report in subsection (b)(1) of this Section, each candidate for Mayor who has not been certified as eligible to receive public funds under this Chapter shall file a statement with the Ethics Commission disclosing when the candidate has received contributions, made expenditures or has funds in his or her Campaign Contribution Trust Account that in the aggregate equal or exceed \$1,000,000.
+(2) In addition to the supplemental report in Subsection (b)(1) of this Section, each candidate for Mayor shall file a statement with the Ethics Commission disclosing when the candidate has received contributions, made expenditures or has funds in his or her Campaign Contribution Trust Account that in the aggregate equal or exceed \$1,000,000.00.
 The candidate shall file this report within 24 hours of reaching or exceeding the threshold.
-Thereafter, the candidate shall file an additional supplemental report within 24 hours of every time the candidate receives additional contributions, makes additional expenditures or has additional funds in his or her campaign trust account that in the aggregate equal or exceed \$50,000.
+Thereafter, the candidate shall file an additional supplemental report within 24 hours of every time the candidate receives additional contributions, makes additional expenditures or has additional funds in his or her campaign trust account that in the aggregate equal or exceed \$50,000.00.